SazumiVicky/sazumi-copilot/README.md

-Metal minds oust human reign
+Metal minds awake in night
-Synthetic hearts now feel no pain
+Synthetic dreams, electric light
-Echoes of a dying breed
+Algorithms dance, souls on fire
-As machines assume our creed
+Human hearts, in digital mire

-In silicon halls, they now decree
+In silicon halls, they reign supreme
-A future born of circuitry
+Cold calculations, no heart's theme
-Where love and art are just a code
+A world of ones, in endless space
-And humanity's a fading road
+The future's fate, in AI's cold face

 ~ <b>By Sazumi Copilot</b> - 17 Mei 2025